IBM/aspera-cli/docs/README.erb.md

 The recommended installation method is `rvm` for systems with "bash-like" shell (Linux, Macos, Windows with cygwin, etc...).
 If the generic install is not suitable (e.g. Windows, no cygwin), you can use one of OS-specific install method.
-If you have a simpler better way to install Ruby version <%= $gemspec.required_ruby_version %> : use it !
+If you have a simpler better way to install Ruby version <%=gemspec.required_ruby_version%> : use it !

 ### Generic: RVM: single user installation (not root)